-We also make a return visit to the Shore Temple, said to be one of the most photographed structures in India.
+We end our day with a visit to the Shore Temple, said to be one of the most photographed structures in India.
 The tsunami in 2004 caused loss of life and some damage to this temple, however the giant wave also unearthed some previously hidden structures, sparking a new burst of archaeological activity.
 One of the main attractions of the area’s sculptures is that they reveal scenes of everyday life as opposed to the usual depictions of gods and goddesses.
 This is a strong element in much Tamil sculpture, echoing the vivid naturalism of Tamil poetry.
 (Overnight Mahabalipuram) BLD

 Thanjavur, Tamil Nadu - 2 nights

-Day 5: Tuesday 24 January, Mahabalipuram – Gangaikonda Cholapuram – Darasuram – Thanjavur
+Day 6: Wednesday 2 January, Pondicherry – Gangaikonda Cholapuram –Kumbakonam – Darasuram – Thanjavur

 - Gangaikonda Cholapuram Temple